-The Florida Aquarium is committed to supporting, facilitating and conducting mission-focused research which has scientific merit, rigor, defensibility and need, aides in the conservation of species and/or ecosystems, improves animal husbandry and/or welfare, adds to the scientific knowledge of the species in our care, and/or forwards guest experience and education impacts.
+The Florida Aquarium is committed to supporting, facilitating and conducting mission-focused research that has scientific merit, rigor, defensibility and need, aides in the conservation of species and/or ecosystems, improves animal husbandry and/or welfare, adds to the scientific knowledge of the species in our care, and/or forwards our guest experience and education impacts.

 Mission-focused research includes any project undertaken by, or involving, the Aquarium that:

 The Florida Aquarium’s Research Committee works to assure that all research projects, and related grant requests and Memorandums of Understanding:

 Any in-situ or ex-situ project in which animals will be involved in invasive procedures that may result in pain, harm, distress, or significantly and or/adversely altering of behavior as part of the research protocol (excluding veterinary or husbandry procedures) must receive an IACUC approval recommendation before it can be considered for approval by the Aquarium's Research Committee.

 All research projects and related grant funding requests and/or Memorandums of Understanding, whether conducted internally or in collaboration with external partners that utilize Aquarium resources, will be critically reviewed, evaluated and either approved or not approved by the Aquarium’s Research Committee.

 Research projects and related grant funding requests and/or MOUs that are NOT directly relevant to the Aquarium’s Mission and conservation, animal care and welfare, science, or learning programs and/or priorities should not be submitted.

 Internal Research Projects - If a Florida Aquarium employee(s) is serving as the PI, s/he must seek approval to conduct the Research Project by following the Research Project Processes and Protocols.